Scriptor/pharen/reference.markdown

 (print (:colors 2))
 (print (:planets "smallest"))
-(print (:(:planets "gaseous") 0))
+(print (:planets "gaseous" 0))
 {% endhighlight %}
 The above will print red, Mercury, and Jupiter.
-Notice the way accessing elements in embedded structures is done in the third print expression.
-Remember that since everything is an expression, you can think of `(:planets "gaseous")` as a function call that returns the value for the key "gaseous".
-This value happens to be a list, which is passed to the outer list access "function call", this one asking for the value at position 0.
+In the last line, multiple arguments are passed to access nested data.
+It is the equivalent of `$planets["gaseous"][0]` in PHP.

-List access can also be done with literals, unlike in PHP.
+List access can also be done directly on literals, unlike in PHP.

 {% highlight clojure %}
 (print (:["blue" "orange" "green" "red"] 2))